Welcome to Silent Hill: 15 Years Later, It’s Worth Revisiting

 Though the radio gives you some sense that enemies are close, it is, of course, a completely imperfect and suspect system.
 Video games are a visual medium and yet your eyes are completely untrustworthy in Silent Hill because you know creatures lurk nearby, and you can’t see them.

 But even when you can, it’s not a guarantee you’ll be able to defend yourself.
-Silent Hill, like Resident Evil, takes a major onus of combat — aiming — off the player.
+Silent Hill, like Resident Evil, takes a major burden of combat — aiming — off the player.
 It’d be pretty ridiculous to expect players to do well to line up a gunshot against a skinless bird circling in the darkness, after all, but the trade-off is another loss of control.
 Sometimes Harry misses his shots and there’s nothing you can do about it.
 And if you’re out of bullets, well … mostly it’s time to run.

 Even though the enemies of Silent Hill are mostly pretty tame at the normal difficulty level, they become all the more dangerous thanks to the tricky camera and inability to see.
 Time spent in the school, for example, puts Harry in a number of classrooms filled with enemies he can’t see coming, and thus struggles to protect against.
-Add to this that fully half of Silent Hill’s weapons are short-range melee implements rather than firearms, and that ammo is often scarce, and the result is a series of tense moments of Harry, gripping a pipe or piece of wood tightly, facing the camera and waiting for his aggressors to come where the player can see them.
+Add to this that fully half of Silent Hill’s weapons are short-range melee implements rather than firearms, and that ammo is often scarce, and the result is a series of tense moments of Harry, pipe or piece of wood gripped tight and at the ready, facing the camera and waiting for his aggressors to come where the player can see them.
 Where horror films often provide the viewer with more information than the characters, in order to create the tension of knowing danger is lurking and being unable to warn those about to experience it, Silent Hill does the opposite; Harry can see what’s about to kill him, but you are forced to wait for it to make its move before you can adequately defend him.